rightscale-cookbooks/marker/README.md

 # marker cookbook

-Provides a way to create a visual marker in your Chef log by logging a template to the Chef log.
+Provides a way to create a visual marker in the Chef log based on a template.

-It uses a definition here because it runs in the context of the recipe where the cookbook and recipe name are available.
+It uses a definition because it runs in the context of the recipe where the cookbook and recipe name are available.

 # Requirements